SalK91/convex_optimization/docs/convex/44_metaheuristic.md

 | Parallelism | Evaluate populations concurrently for efficiency |
 | Stopping Criteria | Use both iteration limits and stagnation detection |

 Metaheuristics are heuristic by design — they do not guarantee global optimality, but offer practical success across many fields.

----

 Metaheuristic and evolutionary algorithms transform optimization into a process of adaptation and learning.
 Through populations, randomness, and natural analogies, they enable search in landscapes too complex for calculus or convexity.

-In the next chapter, we turn to modern stochastic optimizers that bridge theoretical foundations and practical success in machine learning—methods like Adam, RMSProp, and Lion that dominate large-scale nonconvex optimization.